Pupil Premium Allocation

 - Subsidising instrumental lessons in order to ensure that learning an instrument is affordable

-- The leasing of a minibus so that we can take children on trips and experiences in the locality with minimal cost to parents
+- The leasing of a minibus so that we can take children on trips and experiences in the locality and widen their experiences

 - The employment of a Safeguarding and Welfare Officer to work with our vulnerable families in order to increase parental engagement in their children’s learning, support emotional wellbeing of pupils and improve attendance

 - Fund attendance and punctuality awards to promote better than national average attendance and punctuality